 In an Iwagumi tank, the fish are part of your backdrop not the feature.
 We are not going to seek large fish because of this.
 We want peaceful schooling fish for our aquascape to complete our work of art.
 Tetras like neons, cardinal, embers or rummy noses are great.
 Harlequin Rasboras will also work.

 Iwagumis are high demand tanks.
 They are simple looking and zen like, but they are high bioload tanks with heavily feed plants.
 A top of the line filtration unit is a serious consideration here.

-We want the best for an Iwagumi, so I'm going to recommend the Biomaster Thermos Series of Canister Filters.
-It's a complete, durable unit with a heater built into it.
-It is the go to now for high end planted tanks in today's age.
+We want the best for an Iwagumi, so I’m going to recommend the Biomaster Thermos Series of Canister Filters.
+It’s a complete, durable unit with an aquarium heater built into it.
+It is the go to now for high end planted tanks in today’s age.

 So we have talked about the history and concepts of the Iwagumi, the rock layout, rule of two third, the plants, how to dry start, and the fish.
 Now it’s time to bring it all together and build a setup.
 Let’s make a shopping list for you.